alesssia/short_intro_stats/short_intro_stats_Day1.md

 <span style="display:block; height:50px;"></span>

 - Understand the differences between data types
-- Be able to summarise each data type using Measure of central tendency and dispersion
+- Be able to summarise each data type
 - Understand the difference between parameters and statistics
 - Understand why visualise your data is important